-Project Description: The existing two-lane bridge was built in 1931 and is reaching the end of its functional life.
-While not at risk of collapsing, it is very narrow and because of the horizontally-curved alignment has poor sight distance.
-Because of these factors, this bridge has been the site of numerous accidents over the years.
-This project will replace the existing bridge with a new bridge that meets or exceeds current and much safer design standards.
+Project description: The old two-lane bridge was built in 1931 and reached the end of its functional life.
+While not at risk of collapsing, it was very narrow and because of the horizontally-curved alignment had poor sight distance.
+Because of these factors, the old bridge was the site of numerous accidents over the years.
+This project replaced the old bridge with a new bridge that meets or exceeds current and much safer design standards.

 Consultant: David Evans & Associates Inc.

 - Bridge is open.
 Miscellaneous work will continue for several weeks.

 - Federal Highway Bridge Program (HBP) and Federal Surface Transportation Program (STP) Funding

 You may be interested to know: